-- Social research approaches issues in a systematic and above all empirical way. - For this purpose, you will develop research questions (see Chapter 2). - For answering these questions, you will collect and analyze data. - You will collect and analyze these data by using research methods (see Chapters 7 and 8). - The results are intended to be generalized beyond the examples (cases, samples etc.) that were studied (see Chapter 11).
+- Social research approaches issues in a systematic and above all empirical way. - For this purpose, you will develop research questions (see Chapter 4). - For answering these questions, you will collect and analyze data. - You will collect and analyze these data by using research methods (see Chapters 9 and 10). - The results are intended to be generalized beyond the examples (cases, samples, etc.) that were studied (see Chapter 13). - From the systematic use of research methods and their results, you will derive descriptions or explanations of the phenomena you study. - For a systematic approach, time, freedom and (other) resources are necessary (see Chapter 6).